maxstubbersfield/me-website/src/_data/documents/terms_and_conditions_app_en.md

-1. Me GbR reserves the right to change these terms and conditions unilaterally at its own discretion.
+1. Clarity UG reserves the right to change these terms and conditions unilaterally at its own discretion.
 2. Changes shall be made exclusively due to unforeseeable changes that cannot be influenced, such as the enactment of a new law that renders previous regulations ineffective, or due to gaps in the contractual relationship that subsequently become apparent, which would significantly disrupt the relationship between the service and compensation.
 The Provider's main service obligations are not subject to the changes.
 3. In the event of changes to the terms and conditions, the User will be notified of these at the next login and must agree to them again.
 Login without consent is then not possible.
 Users are requested to read the terms and conditions again after changes have been made.
 Older versions are no longer valid from the time of consent to the change.
 4. The services are constantly being developed and may change.
 The provider reserves the right to decide on the type and scope of any changes.